mattyblackout/cs2815-project/README.md

 # NAVIGATING THE WEB-APP
 1. Once the webpack is compiled successfully, the web-app is ready to view in the browser.
-2. First, start typing your desired table number.
+2. First, enter your table number in the prompt.
-3. The web-app will display the menu, where we can navigate using buttons which are linked to different pages.
+3. The web-app will display the menu screen.
+From here, we can navigate the site using buttons which are linked to different pages.
 A "Cart" button is also available as well as a "Login" button.
-4. Menu items are shown under mains, sides, desserts and drinks with their adequate description, calories, and price, as well as the option to "Add to Order".
+4. Menu items are shown under the mains, sides, desserts and drinks tabs with their corresponding description, calories, and price and ingredient/allergen information, as well as the option to "Add to Order".
 5. Additionally, the user has an overview of the total amount to pay during checkout.
 6. All users must register and make an account so the system can take them to the appropriate page.
 7. The "Oaxaca" logo can be used as a button to return to the menu page.